 Amy Loughner also told investigators about Loughner's mental problems and that she observed him talking to himself and making "all kinds of noises," a police report said.
-Investigators spoke to the parents at their home the day of the January 8, 2011, shooting at a Tucson supermarket.
+Investigators spoke to the parents at their home the day of the rampage.

 Loughner committed the shooting with a Glock handgun he purchased legally, police said at the time.

-Giffords left Congress in 2012 to focus on her recovery from the head wound from a bullet fired by Loughner.
-She and husband Mark Kelly have formed a lobbying group called Americans for Responsible Solutions to focus on gun control issues.
+Since leaving Congress, Giffords and husband Mark Kelly have formed a lobbying group called Americans for Responsible Solutions to focus on gun-control issues.

 A representative for the National Rifle Association could not be reached for comment.